November 10

 1862

-On the other hand, very few people seem even to be aware of the letter that Victor Hugo wrote, to a Monsieur Daelli, the Milanese publisher of the Italian translation of "Les Miserables", from Hauteville House, the home on the isle of Guernsey where he lived out the long years of his exile from France (1856 to 1870).
-That letter is dayed October 18th, 1862:
+On the other hand, very few people seem even to be aware of the letter that Victor Hugo wrote, to a Monsieur Daelli, the Milanese publisher of the Italian translation of "Les Miserables", from Hauteville House, the home on the isle of Guernsey where he lived out the long years of his forced exile from France (1856 to 1870).
+That letter is dated October 18th, 1862:

 "You are right, sir, when you tell me that 'Les Miserables' is written for all nations.
 I do not know whether it will be read by all, but I wrote it for all.
 It is addressed to England as well as to Spain, to Italy as well as to France, to Germany as well as to Ireland, to Republics which have slaves as well as to Empires which have serfs.
 Social problems overstep frontiers.
 The sores of the human race, those great sores which cover the globe, do not halt at the red or blue lines traced upon the map.
 In every place where man is ignorant and despairing, in every place where woman is sold for bread, wherever the child suffers for lack of the book which should instruct him and of the hearth which should warm him, the book of 'Les Miserables' knocks at the door and says: 'Open to me, I come for you.'